JosephLeger/Workflow_RNA-seq/README.md

 # Workflow Step by Step
 # Common Steps
 ## 0. Preparation of references
 This step only needs to be carried out during the first alignment.
-The genome or transcriptome once indexed can be reused as a reference for subsequent alignments, so it is recommended to index genomes in a generic directory.
+The genome or transcriptome once indexed can be reused as a reference for subsequent alignments.
-For this example, indexing is performed in ./Ref/<ref_name> directory.
 First, you need to download reference genome FASTA file and annotaion GTF file.
 ```bash
 # Example with mouse genome from Ensembl.org